rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### frontend
-- Used by modules: batch_production, sku_production
+- Used by modules: sku_production, batch_production
 - Files: 2
 - Functions using this table:
+  - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py
   - add_batch in puvi-backend/puvi-backend-main/modules/batch_production.py
-  - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py

 ### global
 - Used by modules: app